gilligan/gilligan.github.io/_posts/2019-01-16-post-christmas-advent-pt2.md

 ---

 Today's post is about [Day 2: _"Inventory Management System"_](https://adventofcode.com/2018/day/2)
 .
-We are given an file containing random looking Strings and are asked to calculate some checksums and also find a pair fulfilling a certain property.
+We are given a file containing random looking strings and are asked to calculate some checksums and also find a certain pair among them..

 ### Day 2 / Part 1